bepoetree/MTTOD/README.md

 python evaluator.py -data $CHECKPOINT/$MODEL_OUTPUT
 ```

-## Acknowledgement
+## Acknowledgements

-This code is based on the released code (https://github.com/thu-spmi/damd-multiwoz/) for "Task-Oriented Dialog Systems that Consider Multiple Appropriate Responses under the Same Context".
+This code is based on the released code (https://github.com/thu-spmi/damd-multiwoz/) for "Task-Oriented Dialog Systems that Consider Multiple Appropriate Responses under the Same Context", which distributed under Apache License Version 2.0.
+Copyright 2019- Yichi Zhang.

-For the pre-trained language model, we use huggingface's Transformer (https://huggingface.co/transformers/index.html#).
+For the pre-trained language model, we use huggingface's Transformer (https://huggingface.co/transformers/index.html#), which distributed under Apache License Version 2.0.
+Copyright 2018- The Hugging Face team.
+All rights reserved.

 We are grateful for their excellent works.